top of page

 Epsom salt is pure magnesium sulfate, and makes an ideal addition to your ice bath.

-Epsom salts are the only approved additives for Morozko Forge ice baths.
 This article reviews the potential risks and benefits of popular sulfate salts in home ice baths, solely for the purpose of general education and entertainment.
 The information contained herein is not medical advice, nor a recommendation.
-Morozko Forge makes no warranty about the efficacy, safety, or results that may be obtained by use of sulfate salts in any brand of cold tub, cold plunge, or ice bath.
+Morozko Forge, LLC makes no warranty about the efficacy, safety, or health results that may be obtained by use of sulfate salts in any brand of cold tub, cold plunge, or ice bath.

 Epsom Salt Ice Bath Summary